-The Christian Medical Center and Hospital
+The Christian Medical Center

 In January 2014, the newly launched Christian Medical Centre & Hospital was commissioned for public service in Bihar’s Eastern province of Purnia.
 Home to two million, Purnia just like the other 38 districts in this state have overwhelming needs.
 Poor health standards including the highest Infant Mortality Rate and Maternal Mortality Rate in India make this region of India, still largely under-served and in need of infra-structure development over the next decades.

 For those who are new to the sub-continent of India, the depth of poverty (US$70 per capita income), the sheer numbers (103 million population), literacy (<40%) seen and experienced in Bihar are new.
 The World Bank in 2005 said that 451out of 100,000 mothers would die giving birth to their offspring.
 Within the context of a male gender bias, 85% rural population (living in 39,000+ villages), endemic Tuberculosis, Malaria and Kala-Azar, Bihar presents a formidable health challenge.

 The Christian Medical Center, Purnia, Bihar, opened as an out-patient clinic in 2006 to serve needy individuals in the Purnia District area.
 Existing medical care in local hospitals is too expensive for the average laborer.
 Here at the Christian Medical Center, individuals are received, evaluated, and given basic treatment at an affordable cost.